Toya Delazy: Early life and career beginnings

-2011–2017: Due Drop, Ascension, Jetlag and Uncommodified
+2011–2018: Due Drop, Ascension, Jetlag and Uncommodified

-Delazy started working on her debut studio album Due Drop in 2011.
+In 2011, Delazy started working on her debut studio album, Due Drop, which was acclaimed by both music critics and fans.
 The album's music is a mixture of several genres, including electro hop, soul, jazz and a cappella.
-It was acclaimed by both critics and fans.
 "Pump It On" was released as the album's lead single on 28 October 2011.
 Produced by Jax Van Heerden and Johnny De Ridder, the song received substantial airplay on 5FM and Metro FM.
-The music video for "Pump It On" was released on 15 November 2011.
-It was conceptualised and shot by Tristan Holmes of Star Productions.
+The music video for "Pump It On" was released on 15 November 2011, and was conceptualised and shot by Tristan Holmes of Star Productions.
 Delazy assisted the director with the creative aspects of the video.
-The music video for "Memoriam" was released in September 2013.
-It was directed by Fausto Becatti and shows an intimate side of Delazy.
-"Memoriam" was written in honour of one of her teachers who died in 2009.
-The song is also reminiscent of her mother, Princess Lethuxolo.
+The music video for "Memoriam", which was filmed by Fausto Becatti and released in September 2013, shows an intimate side of Delazy.
+"Memoriam" was written in honour of one of her teachers who died in 2009, and is also reminiscent of her mother Princess Lethuxolo.
 In an interview posted on Between 10 and 5 in October 2013, Becatti said he fell in love with the song and was inspired to tell stories that would reverberate with people on a passionate level.
-On 25 February 2013, Sony Music Africa released the album's deluxe edition.
-The label also released the behind-the-scenes documentary film, Takes a lot to make a Classic.
+On 25 February 2013, Sony Music Africa released the album's deluxe edition and the behind-the-scenes documentary film Takes a lot to make a Classic.